microsoft/api-guidelines/graph/GuidelinesGraph.md

 -   Addition of a required request header
 -   Addition of a EnumType members for non-evolvable enumerations
 -   Addition of a Nullable="false" properties to existing types
--   Addition of a Nullable="false" parameters to existing actions and functions
+-   Addition of a parameter not marked as Nullable to existing actions or functions
+-   Addition of a parameter not marked as Optional to an existing function
 -    Changes to top-level error codes
 -    Introduction of server-side pagination to existing collections
--    Changes to the default order of collection elements
 -    Significant changes to the performance of APIs such as increased latency, rate limits or concurrency.